Bill is the Chair of the firm’s Litigation Practice Group and concentrates

 The New Hampshire Civil Liberties Union and the Granite Justice Award

 from the New Hampshire Democratic Party.
-He serves as legal counsel for
+He serves as an officer and legal

 Bill has successfully litigated claims against the State of New Hampshire

-the New Hampshire Supreme Court agreed with Bill’s arguments that
+Guare v.
+State, Bill convinced the New Hampshire Supreme Court that newly adopted language

-newly adopted language on the New Hampshire voter registration form was
+on the New Hampshire voter registration form was unconstitutional.
+In

 In the early 2000s, Bill was appointed by a federal judge to serve as lead